 7.2.14.
 Flanges shall be used to make connections to the boards.
 This is to allow full trunking capacity.

 7.2.15.
-A segregation of the various services should be made by providing different compartments in the trimmings and fittings.
+Segregation of the various services should be made by providing different compartments in the trimmings and fittings.

 7.2.18.
-Sharp edges or other things in cable tray, trunking and ladder that are capable of damaging the insulation or cable sheaths should be avoided.
-All the accessories shall be factory made.
+Sharp edges or other things in cable trays, trunking, and a ladder that are capable of damaging the insulation or cable sheaths should be avoided.
+All the accessories shall be factory-made.

 7.2.20.
 All materials should meet the required specifications.
 The quality control engineer and site supervisor should ensure that this is strictly adhered to.

 7.2.21.
-Work inspection report (IR) shall be submitted to the consultant after the complete installation.
+Work inspection report (IR) for installation of cable tray and trunking shall be submitted to the consultant after the complete installation.

 8.2.
-The subcontractor will monitor all loading and offloading at site.lifftings should be done carefully using the proper required instruments.
+The subcontractor for installation of cable tray and trunking including accessories will monitor all loading and offloading at the site, lifting should be done carefully using the proper required instruments.
 Safety measures should be carefully followed.